dcmi/dctap/TAPprimer.md

 ![](https://i.imgur.com/CYftbqf.jpg)

 A group of properties that describe a single resource is called a *shape* in the TAP.
 A shape defines the structure that applications can expect to find in a view over a piece of data.
-In the application profile, instance data property graphs are gathered in shapes that have the a common subject focus.
+In the application profile, instance data property graphs are gathered in shapes that have a common subject focus.

 ### Shape identifier and shape label